marhund/win_dotfiles_rice/README.md

 Then, Windhawk will have to be set-up manually.
 12 mods come preinstalled, however, they have to be manually compiled and activated.

+PowerToys will also require you to skim through and configure it a bit, I don't use them much, therefore the preinstalled config is very minimal and not very useful.

-YASB requires your own  WeatherAPI key in the config.yaml file.
+YASB requires your own  WeatherAPI key in the `config.yaml file`.

 If you want to tweak some keybindings, themes, text bangs, you will have to edit `AHK\dotfiles_main_scr.ahk` script.

-If you installed Zed, the theme that I use is Catppuccin Espresso (Blur).
+If you installed Zed, the theme that I use is `Catppuccin Espresso (Blur)`.

 > [!IMPORTANT]
 > PowerToys are kinda annoying and force themselves onto the Ctrl+Alt+Space shortcut.
 Disable  `PowerToysRun ` in PowerToys to not clash with FlowLauncher.
 Alternatively, configure your own keybind.